prolajumokeoni/pro_lifestyle/README.md

 # Pro_lifestyle

-> Rails capstone project, built a nature lifestyle articles.
+> Rails capstone project, built a nature lifestyle article website.
+Users can add their favourite nature pictures and under different categories.
+Users can also vote articles.
+The best article is featured on the categories page.

 ## Built With